kirbydesign/designsystem/.github/CONTRIBUTING.md

 ### The good issue contains screenshots and screen recordings if possible

 Kirby is a design system, hence it is a very visual project!
-So do not be shy of using images and screen recordings to explain yourself.
+So do not shy away from using images and screen recordings to explain yourself.

 If you are requesting a new component, perhaps add a sketch showing how you are imagining it.
 While every component must have a UX refined sketch before it can be implemented; adding one yourself can help others understand what you are thinking.